When the current ERP starts getting in the way

 Why executives call Wayferry

-• Focused on reducing ERP selection and implementation risk.
+• Lower risk in ERP selection and implementation

-• The cost of a wrong ERP decision would be materially damaging.
+• The cost of a wrong ERP decision would be material

-Typically most relevant for mid-market companies where the business has outgrown the current ERP, but the stakes of getting the next decision wrong are high.
+Best suited for mid-market companies where the stakes of getting the next ERP decision wrong are high.